Ultimate Guide to Start a 501c7 Social Club Organization

 The Rolla Alumni Chapter of Beta Sigma Psi is a 501(c)(7) organization that helps shape the undergraduate experience of students to turn them into young leaders of tomorrow.
 The Beta Sigma Psi fraternity was started in 1925 by Christian men and they have a dedicated chapter for each university they support.
 The below donation campaign was started to help the Rolla Alumni chapter with a new pledge or a pledge installment from their existing donors.

 As you can see, the donation form has one-time as well as recurring intervals, suggested donation amounts, a dropdown option to designate donations, and a checkbox to make tribute donations.
-They have clearly mentioned that they’re a 501(c)(7) org and to which donations are not tax-deductible.
+They have mentioned that they’re a 501(c)(7) org and that donations are not tax-deductible.
 It’s a simple donation page with a minimalistic design but an effective donation form.

 We’ve answered the common questions regarding 501c7 organizations to help you get started with ease.